Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/L1_test.rst

 That is, a python based testing environment has been developed to generate random test inputs for each primitive, compute the golden reference, and finally compare the golden reference with the csim and cosim outputs of the primitive to verify the correctness of the implementation.
-To run the testing process of L1 primitives, please follow the steps below.
+To run the testing process of L1 primitives, follow the steps below.

 1. Set up Python environment
 =============================
-Please follow the instructions described in :doc:`Python environment setup guide <../../pyenvguide>` to install anaconda3 and setup xf_hpc environment.
+Follow the instructions described in :doc:`Python environment setup guide <../../pyenvguide>` to install anaconda3 and setup xf_hpc environment.
 All testing should be run under xf_hpc environment.
-Please deactivate xf_hpc environment after testing.
+Deactivate xf_hpc environment after testing.

 2. Set up Vitis_hls environment
 =================================
-Please navigate to directory L1/tests, and change the setting of environment variable **TA_PATH** to point to the installation path of your Vitis, and run following command to set up Vivado_hls environment.
+Navigate to directory L1/tests, and change the setting of environment variable **TA_PATH** to point to the installation path of your AMD Vitis |trade|, and run the following command to set up Vivado_hls environment.

 .. code-block:: bash